 When we are walking on the road at midday, we can observe our image on either of the four sides.
 This we call a shadow.
-Even though we all are very familiar with the shadow, we don't know what is a shadow, how is it formed?
+Even though we all are very familiar with the shadow, we don't know what a shadow is, how is it formed?
 Isn't it?
 So we start learning about a shadow, how it forms, its sources, etc.

 To explain what a shadow is?
 It is essential to learn and understand transparent objects and opaque substances.
 Because the shadow is a place or a region where the opaque substance may restrict the light not to enter by its race, the properties of that particular region where a type of shadow is formed is called the shadow.